dp846/dp846/README.md

 # Hi, I'm Dan 👋
-A second year University Of Bath Student from the UK
+A University Of Bath student from the UK studying Computer Science.
+I'm currently on placement as a softwawre engineer at PQShield.

 ### More about me - [danparsley.co.uk](http://danparsley.co.uk/)